jump-dev/JuMP.jl/docs/src/refvariable.md

 -   `setvalue(x,v)` - Provide an initial value `v` for this variable that can be used by supporting MILP solvers.
 If `v` is `NaN`, the solver may attempt to fill in this value to construct a feasible solution. `setvalue` cannot be used with fixed variables; instead their value may be set with `JuMP.fix(x,v)`.
 -   `getdual(x)` - Get the reduced cost of this variable in the solution.
 Similar behavior to `getvalue` for indexable variables.

+!!! note
     The `getvalue` function always returns a floating-point value, even when a variable is constrained to take integer values, as most solvers only guarantee integrality up to a particular numerical tolerance.
 The built-in `round` function should be used to obtain integer values, e.g., by calling `round(Integer, getvalue(x))`.

 **Names**